seancorfield/seancorfield.github.io/content/md/posts/2022/10/30/social-media.md

  :date "2022-10-30 16:45:00",
  :tags ["personal"]}

-About a year I [posted that I had deleted both my Twitter and Facebook accounts](https://corfield.org/blog/2021/11/10/social-media/).
+About a year ago I [posted that I had deleted both my Twitter and Facebook accounts](https://corfield.org/blog/2021/11/10/social-media/).

 In March, my wife & I visited friends and family in England (for the first time in three years) as my mother had been diagnosed with AAA (abdominal